-Prefolds are more absorbent than flats and are far cheaper to acquire than the other types of cloth diapers (except flats).
+Prefolds are more absorbent than flats and are far cheaper to buy than the other types of cloth diapers (except flats).
 You decide prefolds when you are planning to cloth diaper longer than you would wish you can before you encounter absorbency issues with heavy wetters.

 You will also need to change more often and therefore require more pieces if you are going prefolds all the way.

-Don’t expect prefolds to keep your baby dry overnight.
-You cannot also expect to bring your child out of the house for extended hours wearing a prefolds.
+Don't expect prefolds to keep your baby dry overnight.
+You cannot also expect to bring your child out of the house for extended hours wearing prefolds.

 All-In-Two (AI2) Diapers

-When paired with an insert from the same brand, covers with buttons would usually match perfectly to inserts with buttons.
+When paired with an insert from the same brand, covers with interior buttons would usually match perfectly to inserts with buttons.
 The buttons would ensure that the inserts are kept in place no matter what.

-Some all-in-two covers don’t have buttons.
-It is, therefore, more inconvenient for the baby when the soaked inserts crumple to the center when wet – or when inserts move a lot when used by a hyperactive toddler.
+Some all-in-two covers don't have buttons.
+It is, therefore, more inconvenient for the baby when the soaked inserts crumple to the center when wet - or when the inserts move a lot when used by a hyperactive toddler.

 All you need to do every diaper change is wipe the cover and air-dry it.
 After which you can reuse it for 2 to 3 times a day until it stinks.
 Only then you throw it for washing.